Whitee303/Freeroam-Gamemode/README.md

 **Disclaimer**: You must have a Chat Resource https://github.com/Stuyk/altV-Chat-Extended <---- Stuyk resource.
 Or if you want download "Example Resource pack" from altv.mp <--- (Downloads and Example resource pack)

-Very Thanks for help: IF THEN ELSE, Leon,Amper
+Very Thanks for help: IF THEN ELSE, Leon,Amper, Six, WhishN

 Update list: